cvonk/py-eagle-mqtt/README.md

-# py-eagle-mqtt
+# py-eagle-mqtt (rpi4)
 Python3 based Docker for Eagle to MQTT reader

-I have only ported this into a dockerfile, All Original code (with one minor modification for XML root tag) is credit to [Ted Drain - TD22057](https://github.com/TD22057/T-Home).
+I only ported this to rPI4.
+Evanrich ported this into a dockerfile, All Original code (with one minor modification for XML root tag) is credit to [Ted Drain - TD22057](https://github.com/TD22057/T-Home).

 ## UPDATES: